neos/neos-ui/README.md

       package: 'PackageFactory.Guevara'
 ```

 You may additionally need to execute `rm -rf Data/Temporary/* && ./flow flow:cache:flush` to flush all caches since the default FrontendLogin package may still be your caches somewhere.
-Change into the directory of the Guevara package and execute `bash Build/init.sh` which will download the application dependencies and compiles the source files into the distributed versions.
+Change into the directory of the Guevara package and execute the following to install all frontend dependencies and build the bundles.

-Done.
-Open the sub-route `/che!` to login to the new interface.

-## Contributing
-#### Setup
-After installing the package into your Flow application, execute
 ```
 bash Build/init.sh
 ```

-which will install all dependencies and creates the initial bundle for the application.
+After the script finished, you are all set up and can open the sub-route `/che!` to login to the new interface.

 __Note: We require [nvm](https://github.com/creationix/nvm#install-script) as well as the `npm` command to be installed on your system.
 If you've installed `nvm` make sure that the node LTS version `4.2.2` is correctly installed - You can do so by executing `nvm install v4.2.2`.
-If you need help setting up `nvm` or `npm`, join our [Slack](https://neos-project.slack.com/) channel :).__
+If you need help setting up `nvm`, `npm` or if you got any other problems, join our [Slack](https://neos-project.slack.com/) channel and we are most happy to help you with it. :).__

+## Contributing

 #### Development commands
 | Command         | Description                    |